-Today, the province offers a quaint and laid-back ambiance amidst the excitement of discovering unspoilt beaches and adventure trails.
-The name Marinduque originated as a close variation to Mt.
+Today, the province offers a quaint and laid-back ambiance amidst the excitement of discovering unspoiled beaches and adventure trails.
+The name Marinduque originated as a close variation of Mt.
 Malindig, the province’s highest peak.
 The term malindig means tall and elegant stature.
 The province’s gifts of nature, along with the Marinduqueno’s culture and artistry, stand proud among the country’s destinations.

 Marinduque lies between Bicol and the Visayas Regions.
 Its culture and customs are part of the tightly woven tapestry of Philippine culture.
 The tradition of putong or coronation is the Marinduqueno’s way of welcoming friends and honored guests.
-As an oral expression of thanksgiving and prayer forn long life of a guest of honor, a group of men and women called mamumutong chant greetings, sing, dance and place a crown of flowers on the honoree’s head.
+As an oral expression of thanksgiving and prayer for the long life of a guest of honor, a group of men and women called mamumutong chant greetings, sing, dance, and place a crown of flowers on the honoree’s head.